mobinrg/rpi_spark_examples/README.rst

 RPi Spark pHAT Examples
 =======================================

-The Raspberry Pi Spark pHAT let you to easily develop interesting applications through the GPIO of Raspberry Pi.
+The RPi-Spark pHAT let you to easily develop interesting applications through the GPIO of Raspberry Pi.

 Examples: